Economic Growth, Cycles and Policy

 Nowadays CB counterbalance fluctuations in money demand by adapting the money supply to maintain the short-term interest rate at the targeted level.

-CB influences short-terminterest rates .
+CB influences short-term interest rates .

-A risk-neutral investors must be indifferent between:
+• A risk-neutral investor must be indifferent between:

 • make a long-term investment with interest rate